xJonathanLEI/WeChatAPI/README.md

 # WeChatAPI
 WeChatAPI is an 3rd-party API written in C# for WeChat, the most popular IM app in China.

-This repository is where our team do development.
-It hasn't been decided yet whether this project will be open-sourced.
+It has been decided that we will close source.
+Nevertheless, the team will update the GitHub repository with the latest demo.
+Also, the wiki will be kept up-to-date.

 ## How to Get Started
 It's simple.
 Just clone the repository and run the demo app.
 It shall present all the features we've finished.